Payment processing best practices: A guide for businesses

 2. Factor in transaction economics

-18. How do you run an effective audit of your current payment stack?
+18. How should you run an effective audit of your current payment stack?

 1. Inventory everything